- How to Identify Cash App Scams

 - If you access the Cash App through a device other than your own, log out when you are done.

-- Enable Security Lock on your app so that every payment requires your passcode.
+- Enable Security Lock on your app so that every payment requires your Cash App PIN.

-- Enable text or email notifications of payments, so you are notified of every transfer of money.
+- Enable text or email notifications of Cash App payments so you are notified of every money transfer.

 - Secure your mobile device with a passcode so that no one but you can access it and your Cash App.